mdspro15/cpp_01/README.md

 }
 ```
 ## Heap
-To solve this problem, we might use
+To solve this problem, we might return by copy, or put the value at somewhere more permanent than stack memory.
+Unlike stack memory, heap memory is allocated explicitly by programmers and it won’t be deallocated until it is explicitly freed.
+To allocate heap memory in C++, use the keyword ```new``` followed by the constructor of what you want to allocate.

 ## Dynamic Memory Allocation